Skip to main content

 Overview

-The Master of Science in Financial Economics is a two academic year STEM eligible master’s degree program offered by the Finance Division of Columbia Business School.
-The program provides academically distinguished and industry-oriented students the opportunity to obtain a rigorous, graduate-level finance acumen.
+The Master of Science in Financial Economics is a STEM eligible degree that requires four semesters (fall and spring) of full-time study at Columbia Business School.
+The program provides academically distinguished and industry-oriented students the opportunity to obtain a rigorous, graduate-level finance education.
+MSFE students learn to apply tools from financial economics, econometrics, machine learning, and data science to solve complex, real-world investing and asset management problems.
+Program graduates land top jobs in sell-side, buy-side, and Fintech firms in the US and around the world.

 The Columbia Advantage